jblocher/mgt6534/README.md

 ## Course Resources

+### How to use Generative AI
+There are lots of resources out there, but for our context I really like Ethan Mollick's blog *One Useful Thing*.
+To get you started, try is post on [how to use AI to do stuff](https://www.oneusefulthing.org/p/how-to-use-ai-to-do-stuff-an-opinionated).

 ### Prompt Engineering paper
-Written by several professors here at VU, this is a great (easy but also in-depth) intro to what we mean by Prompt Engineering. https://arxiv.org/abs/2302.11382
+Written by several professors here at VU, this is a great (easy but also in-depth) intro to what we mean by Prompt Engineering.
+[Link](https://arxiv.org/abs/2302.11382)

 ### Coursera Course
-This is a full course elaborating on the paper above that you can sign up for via Coursera if you want more information. https://www.coursera.org/learn/prompt-engineering
+This is a full course elaborating on the paper above that you can sign up for via Coursera if you want more information.
+[Link](https://www.coursera.org/learn/prompt-engineering)

 ### Semester-long course on transformer models, [DS 5690: Transformers in Theory and Practice](https://docs.google.com/document/d/1eKJn3eQU38jsE1ilZL0s-yrsIKcn8iZ7iSmXYxibx78/edit?usp=sharing).
 Graduate students and advanced undergraduates can register by contacting Jesse Spencer-Smith.